-The SSP scenarios can be used for either emission- or concentration-driven model experiments (Cross-Chapter Box 1.4).
-ESMs can be run with emissions and concentrations data for GHGs and aerosols and land use or landcover maps and calculate levels of radiative forcing internally.
+The SSP scenarios can be used for either emissions- or concentration-driven model experiments (Cross-Chapter Box 1.4).
+ESMs can be run with emissions and concentrations data for GHGs and aerosols and land-use or landcover maps and calculate levels of radiative forcing internally.
 The radiative forcing labels of the RCP and SSP scenarios, such as ‘2.6’ in RCP2.6 or SSP1-2.6, are thus approximate labels for the year 2100 only.
-The actual global mean effective radiative forcing varies across ESMs due to different radiative transfer schemes, uncertainties in aerosol-cloud interactions and different feedback mechanisms, among other reasons.
+The actual global mean effective radiative forcing varies across ESMs due to different radiative transfer schemes, uncertainties in aerosol–cloud interactions, and different feedback mechanisms, among other reasons.
 Nonetheless, using approximate radiative forcing labels is advantageous because it establishes a clear categorization of scenarios, with multiple climate forcings and different combinations in those scenarios summarized in a single number.
-The classifications according to cumulative carbon emissions (see Section 1.6.3) and global warming level (see Section 1.6.2 and Cross-Chapter Box 7.1 on emulators in Chapter 7) complement those forcing labels.
+The classifications according to cumulative carbon emissions (Section 1.6.3) and global warming level (Section 1.6.2 and Cross-Chapter Box 7.1 on emulators) complement those forcing labels.